UN-OCHA/rwint9-site/html/modules/custom/reliefweb_content_analyzer/README.md

 1. **Hard (Jaccard):** word 3-gram Jaccard at or above the configured threshold (default **0.92**), after a length-ratio gate.
 2. **Soft (TF-IDF filter + embedding confirm):** if Jaccard does not pass, pairwise TF-IDF cosine with language stopwords must be at or above the filter threshold (default **0.70**).
 Those candidates are confirmed with **local cosine** on stored vectors (or freshly generated via the Content embeddings **`/embed`** endpoint).
 Soft matches skip the length-ratio gate.
 Default embedding threshold **0.90** (also used as the NN retrieval floor).
 If the probe cannot be embedded and no stored probe vector exists, soft confirmation is skipped (fail closed); Jaccard still works.

 Any production match (hard or soft) applies the configured **target status** (default **`duplicate`**) via demotion-only restrictiveness comparison.
 Series matching and OCHA classification are skipped.
-The inspection form still shows which gate and method scored each candidate.
+The inspection form lists linked near-duplicates first, then the full scored candidate set with gate/method details.

 **Series siblings:** when first-revision titles compare as `COMPARE_SERIES_SIBLING` via `TitlePatternHelper`, hard and soft matches are discarded (shown as `series_sibling` on the inspection form) and do not demote.